PNeves10/Aiquira-Project/README.md

 ## Acknowledgments

-- OpenAI for GPT-4
-- FastAPI team for the amazing framework
+- OpenAI for providing the GPT models used in analysis
-- Next.js team for the React framework
+- Chart.js for the visualization library
-- All contributors and maintainers
+- The open-source community for various tools and libraries used in this project

 ## Support